MelisaTeg/credit-risk-classification/README.md

   *  A confusion matrix was then generated to identify the number of true and false positives and negatives.
   *  Finally, the classification report function was used to show how accurate the predictions are compared to the original data.
 * Logistic regression was used because the values within the dataset were continuous (as opposed to categorical).
 The goal was to         predict the creditworthiness of a borrower based on the inputted financial data.

+## Results
+* The accuracy score measures how many of the predictions were correct out of all the predictions made.
+In terms of this project, the accuracy score was very high, at about 99.3%.
+This indicates that about 99.3% of the predictions are accurate.